antonfisher/antonfisher.github.io/_posts/2015-12-06-12-41-00-how-to-find-raspberry-pi-ip-address.md

 10.0.0.151 <--- PI!
 10.0.0.172 <--- me
 10.0.0.228
-Do you want to ping broadcast?
-Then -b end
+end
 ```

-When new address appears here I used it.
+When new address appeared here I used it.
 It was Raspberry, but it was very slow...

 The __right solution__ is using _nmap_ and 22 port only: